MLB rumors: Mets in talks with catcher James Mc...

 - News Article

-MLB rumors: Mets in talks with catcher James McCann; Marlins prioritizing bullpen - CBSSports.com
+MLB rumors: Mets in talks with catcher James McCann; Red Sox could go after non-tendered slugger - CBSSports.com

 Here's the latest from the MLB hot stove